Charles Winninger: Life and career

 Winninger was born in Athens, Wisconsin, the son of Rosalia (Grassler) and Franz Winninger.
 His parents were Austrian immigrants.
 He began as a vaudeville actor.
 His most famous stage role was as Cap'n Andy Hawks in the original production of Show Boat, the Jerome Kern/Oscar Hammerstein II musical classic, in 1927.
 He played the role in the 1932 stage revival and the 1936 film version of the show.
 He became so identified with the role and with his persona as a riverboat captain that he played several variations of the role, notably on the radio program Maxwell House Show Boat, which was clearly inspired by the Broadway musical.

 Winninger's pre-Code film career includes Night Nurse, a 1931 drama about two girls being systematically starved to death by the family chauffeur.
 Winninger portrays a kindly physician who attempts to save the suffering children.
 After the film of Show Boat in 1936, Winninger appeared in 1936's Three Smart Girls (as the father of Deanna Durbin's character), 1937's Nothing Sacred (as the drunken doctor who misdiagnoses Carole Lombard's character), 1939's Destry Rides Again (as Wash, the sheriff), 1941's Ziegfeld Girl (as the father of Judy Garland's character), and 1945's State Fair (as Abel Frake).
 He returned to Broadway only once for the 1951 revival of Kern and Hammerstein's Music in the Air.

 Winninger had the lead role in only one film, 1953's The Sun Shines Bright, John Ford's remake of Judge Priest.
 Winninger played the role that Will Rogers portrayed in 1934.

 Winninger made a notable television appearance in 1954 in I Love Lucy as Barney Kurtz, the former vaudevillian partner of Fred Mertz (played by William Frawley) in an episode titled "Mertz and Kurtz".
 He made his last film in 1960.

 Personal life

 On November 12, 1912, Winninger married actress Blanche Ring.
 They were divorced on June 12, 1951.
-He married Gertrude Walker in 1951, which lasted until his death.
+He married Gertrude Walker later that year; they remained married until his death.

-Winninger died in 1969 and is buried at Forest Lawn Memorial Park in Los Angeles.
+Winninger died in 1969 and is buried at Forest Lawn Memorial Park-Hollywood Hills in Los Angeles.